The Meaning of Numbers: The Number 61

 The most productive writing period during the Apostle Paul's ministry took place between 61 and 63 A.D.
 During this time, while awaiting trial in one of Rome's prisons, he penned the books of Ephesians, Philippians, Colossians, Philemon, 1Timothy and Titus!

-Additional info on Biblical Meaning of 61
+More Info on Biblical Meaning of 61

 God has Moses carry out a war against Midian for their role in leading the Israelites into idolatry and licentious behavior (see Num.
 25, 31).
 The war booty Israel takes from their enemy amounts to a huge amount of sheep, cattle, donkeys and other possessions (Numbers 31).
 One of the tributes dedicated to the Lord was sixty-one donkeys taken from the booty allocated to the soldiers (Num.
 31:39).